 by James McKeown

 The Two Horizons commentary series is no longer printed.
 The publisher discontinued it before it was complete.
-Nevertheless, there are well-reviewed volumes in the series, including James McKeown’s Genesis volume.
+Nevertheless, the series has well-reviewed volumes, including James McKeown’s Genesis volume.

 If you are looking for a Genesis commentary that offers passage-by-passage theological explanations of the text that entertain liberal perspectives, then McKeown’s volume may be the right choice for you.